nbarone5180/nbarone5180/README.md

 - 👋 Hi, I’m @nbarone5180
-- I’m interested in Astrodynamics
+- I’m currently an astrodynamics and GNC engineer.
-- I’m currently learning Python
+- I use Github for personal projects and skill developement.
 - To contact me, email @ nbarone5180@gmail.com

 <!---